 A probe line typically has a leader, probers, and possibly two people who manage a guidon cord.
 The probers can be bystanders who are trained on the spot.

 The following slideshow illustrates the probe line process (click on the right-arrow to advance through the slides).
 These instructions assume 50 cm (20 inches) between probe holes.
-This tight spacing is a good when time isn't as crucial and you want a relatively high level of accuracy.
+This coarse spacing has about an 80% chance of finding a person on the first pass.
+It's a good balance between speed and thoroughness.

 When used in a probe line, the probes should be held vertically relative to gravity (i.e., plumb).
 When probing after a transceiver fine search, the probe should be held at 90-degrees relative to the snow surface.